 For my $.02: I’ve always gone home to Ohio for the holidays.
 When I was working in BigLaw it was never an issue when I booked the flights — I was usually lucky enough to not be doing anything that required me to be in the office, so I could always work from afar if I needed to.
 When I moved to a much smaller office for a nonprofit, though, it was considered a courtesy that you had to ask (pretty far in advance!) if you wanted to take time off, to ensure that our vacations didn’t overlap too much.
 Funnily enough, I don’t even remember what the “office etiquette” was in my first few years out of college (which tells me that I was probably totally ignorant of it and planned my holiday vacation whenever I wanted to).

-Let’s hear it, readers — what is the office etiquette regarding holidays and vacations in your office?
+Let’s hear it, readers — what are your thoughts on holidays, vacations, and office etiquette?
+IS it rude to book a big vacation?
+How much advance notice is needed?
 Have you ever worked with someone who you thought really breached office etiquette around this time of year?

 Pictured above: Deposit Photos / KonArt.
 Originally pictured (2012).